Final Installation Guide

 Note

 The corners of walls in typical "stick framed" american houses will have at least one 2x4 in the corner on one side or the other.
 However, there are cases when two interior walls meet in a cross where the corner may be hollow.
-If you believe there is no stud in the corner somehow, you either need to install a backer board connected to the nearest studs, or select a flat anchor variant for that corner and pick a nearby stud.
+If you believe there is no stud in the corner, you either need to install a backer board connected to the nearest studs, or select a flat anchor variant for that corner and pick a nearby stud.

 If you think you are in a building with steel or aluminum framing, please consult a professional. it is probably possible to bolt the anchor to the stud with the right hardware.